v-viksur/architecture-center/docs/microservices/logging-monitoring.md

 # Logging and monitoring in a microservices application

 In any complex application, at some point something will go wrong.
-The application may experience failures, or become overwhelmed with requests.
-Logging and monitoring should provide a holistic view of how the system behaves.
+In a microservices application, you need to track what's happening across dozens or even hundreds of services.
+Logging and monitoring are critically important in providing a holistic view the system.

 ![](./images/monitoring.png)